-One major hindrance to cultivating peaceful relationships?
+One major hindrance to cultivating peaceful relationships

 What is a major hindrance to cultivating peace?
 Is it hatred, or jealousy, or bitterness, or the desire for revenge.
 No, it would seem that one of the greatest hindrances to cultivating peaceful relationships is fear.
 Now fear is simply an emotion.
 An emotion that can be healthy, for the emotion of fear can alert us to danger.
 Even so, Aung San Suu Kyi has stated, “the only real prison is fear, and the only real freedom is freedom from fear.”
-And in The Search for a NonViolent Future it states, “tyrants rule by fear much more than by the actual power they have to inflict harm.
+Also, in The Search for a NonViolent Future it states, “tyrants rule by fear much more than by the actual power they have to inflict harm.
 If we have no fear we cannot be deterred.
 Punishment only works on those who emotionally cooperate by fearing it.”

-So what do we do with our fear?
+What do we do with our fear?

 What do we do with our fear?
 Thich Nhat Hanh has a word of encouragement for us in this regard.
-He writes, “instead of trying to escape from our fear, we can invite it up to our awareness and look at it clearly and deeply.”
-And so instead of trying to repress our fears and/or act out of them, we can invite them into our awareness.
+He taught: “instead of trying to escape from our fear, we can invite it up to our awareness and look at it clearly and deeply.”
+Therefore, instead of trying to repress our fears and/or act out of them, we can invite them into our awareness.
 In so doing, our fears become entry points for listening for inner wisdom’s invitation toward inner freedom and cultivating peaceful relationships.

 Another hindrance to cultivating peaceful relationships